 All businesses have goals, and they typically relate to revenue and profits.

 Thus, there might be a goal to increase sales by 10% over the next 12 months.
 Or a goal to reduce customer attrition by 5%.
 Meeting those goals will determine the effectiveness of the business.

-Objectives, on the other hand, are the tasks and activities that help us to achieve that effectiveness.
+Objectives, on the other hand, are the tasks and activities that help us to achieve that effect.
 Thus, a new logistics system might be put in place to streamline the inventory and drive the production; new CRM software could be adopted to structure and automate responses to customers before, during and after sales.

-These examples are all about efficiency – doing things in a better, smarter, and faster way so that organizational goals can be met.
+These examples are all about efficiency – doing things in a better, smarter, and faster way so that organisational goals can be met.
 The objectives are therefore the activities we need to accomplish to meet the goals.
 They make work more efficient.
 But in order to give effective results, the objectives must also lead to an end goal.